waikato-ufdl/wai-annotations/README.md

                                      E.g. `--split-names train test --split-ratios 7 3` would create two subsets, train and test, with 70% of the images going into train and 30% going into test.
+                                     N.b.
+If the number of split names given is different to the number of ratios given, the shorter of the two lists will be used, and the additional values in the longer list will be ignored.

 ## Plugins